markec12345678/castlekingdoms2027/STYLEGUIDE.md

 ## <a name='variables'>Variables</a>

-  - Always use `local` to declare variables.
-Not doing so will result in global variables to avoid polluting the global namespace.
+  - Always use `local` to declare variables to avoid polluting the global namespace with global variables.

     ```lua
     -- bad